TRoboto/Maha/docs/source/comparisons/duckling.rst

 Short texts
 ***********

-Short texts are compared in terms of time taken to obtain results and the results.
+Short texts are compared in terms of the results obtained and the time taken to get them.
-Whereas long texts are compared in terms of time taken to obtain results only.
+Whereas the long text is only compared in terms of the time taken to obtain the results.

-For the short texts, four examples for each dimension are compared.
-The results are presented in the following table:
+For each dimension, 4 examples are considered for comparison.
+The results are summarized in the following table:

 .. flat-table::
    :header-rows: 2